Thomas Kotcheff: Biography

 Kotcheff was born in Wilmington, North Carolina and raised in Los Angeles, California.
 His parents are Laifun Chung and director Ted Kotcheff, and he has an older sister, Alexandra.
 He began taking piano lessons at the age of 4 and in 2006 he graduated from Los Angeles County High School for the Arts.
 In 2010, Kotcheff completed a Bachelor of Music in Piano Performance from Peabody Institute of Johns Hopkins University and then attended USC Thornton School of Music from 2010 to 2019 where he received a Masters of Master of Music and a Doctor of Music in Music Composition.
 He studied composition with Stephen Hartke, Donald Crockett, Frank Ticheli, and Steven Stucky, and piano with Benjamin Pasternack and Stewart L. Gordon.

-Kotcheff serves as Ear Training and Music Theory Faculty at the Colburn School He is a teaching artist at the Los Angeles Philharmonic Composer Fellowship Program.
+Kotcheff serves as Ear Training and Music Theory Faculty at the Colburn School.
+He is a teaching artist at the Los Angeles Philharmonic Composer Fellowship Program.
 Kotcheff has held residencies at Festival International d'Art Lyrique d'Aix-en-Provence, the Los Angeles Philharmonic's National Composers Intensive, The Hermitage Artist Retreat, The Studios of Key West, and The Kimmel Harding Nelson Center for the Arts.

-As a new music pianist, Thomas has dedicated himself to commissioning and premiering new piano works.
+As a new music pianist, Kotcheff has dedicated himself to commissioning and premiering new piano works.
 In 2020, his performance of Frederic Rzewski's Songs of Insurrection was awarded Best Instrumental Recital Performance in Los Angeles by San Francisco Classical Voice's Audience Choice Awards.
 He released the world premiere recording of "Songs of Insurrection" on the Coviello Contemporary label.

-Kotcheff is a founding member of the new music piano duo HOCKET with Sarah Gibson.
-He serves as a content contributor to 91.5 KUSC and is a livestream broadcast host for the Ojai Music Festival.
+In 2014, Kotcheff founded the new music piano duo HOCKET with Sarah Gibson.
+They were Core Artists with the Los Angeles organization Piano Spheres.